 How Many Isles of Scotland Are There?

-The islands of Scotland are divided into five categories; The Outer Hebrides, The Inner Hebrides, Shetland Islands, Orkney Island, Firth of Forth and tidal islands.
+The islands of Scotland are divided into five categories; The Outer Hebrides, The Inner Hebrides, the Shetland Islands, Orkney Island, Firth of Forth and the tidal islands.

 The Inner Hebrides is made up of 35 inhabited islands as well as 44 uninhabited islands that stretch along Scotland’s western coast.
 The three largest islands with the highest populations are Skye, Mull, and Islay.
 The Inner Hebrides are best reached from Glasgow, via car, ferry or by air depending on which island you are visiting.